 Blood tests can also measure the amount of immunoglobulin G (IgG) antibodies in your blood.
 IgG antibodies help the body fight infection and inflammation.

-A liver biopsy may sometimes be necessary to diagnose AIH, and can reveal the type and severity of your liver damage and inflammation.
-A biopsy will involve removing a small piece of your liver tissue with a long needle and sending it to a laboratory for testing.
+A liver biopsy may sometimes be necessary to diagnose AIH.
+It can reveal the type and severity of your liver damage and inflammation.
+The procedure involves removing a small piece of your liver tissue with a long needle and sending it to a laboratory for testing.

 Treatment can slow down, stop, and sometimes reverse liver damage.
-According to the National Digestive Diseases Information Clearinghouse, 70 percent of AIH patients will go into remission.
-However, remission can take up to three years (NDDIC, 2012).
+Approximately 65 to 80 percent of people with AIH will go into remission.
+However, remission can take up to three years.

 Immunosuppressant drugs can be used to stop the immune system’s attack.
 Such drugs include 6-mercaptopurine and azathioprine.
 Taking immunosuppressant drugs may compromise your body’s ability to fight other infections.

-A liver transplant (replacing your liver with a donor organ) can treat AIH.
+A liver transplant can treat AIH.
 However, the disease can sometimes recur even after a transplant.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), there is a 90 percent one-year survival rate for patients who have a transplant.
-The five-year survival rate is 70 to 80 percent.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, there is an 86 percent one-year survival rate for people who have a transplant.
+The five-year survival rate is about 72 percent.